 Data Observability is critical for delivering the fundamental data insights required to build data products successfully.
 By providing continuous transparency to all data activity, it allows data teams to monitor data quality, identify bottlenecks and performance issues, and track the quality of data to ensure its reliability and accuracy.
 Through Data Observability, data teams can optimize data pipelines, improve performance, and reduce latency, making it an indispensable tool for any modern enterprise looking to harness the power of its data.

-How Can You Achieve Control Over Cloud Data Costs?
+Data Observability Helps to Achieve Control Over Cloud Data Costs

 These are some ways that data teams use Data Observability to optimize their cloud data costs:

-- Data Quality Assurance: Data Observability also ensures that the data being processed in the cloud is accurate, complete, and of high quality.
-By identifying and addressing data quality issues in real-time, you can prevent unnecessary cloud costs resulting from processing erroneous or incomplete data.
+Data Observability also ensures that the data being processed in the cloud is accurate, complete, and of high quality.
+By identifying and addressing data quality issues in real time, you can prevent unnecessary cloud costs resulting from processing erroneous or incomplete data.
 This helps in reducing reprocessing costs and improves overall cloud cost efficiency.

 Data Observability vs. Data Monitoring